WASHINGTON, D.C. – COMPREHENSIVE YOUTH JUSTICE AMENDMENT ACT (2017)

-D.C.
-Mayor Muriel Bowser signed the Comprehensive Youth Justice Amendment Act of 2016, or D.C.
-Act A21-0568, on December 7, 2016.
+On April 7, 2017, the Comprehensive Youth Justice Amendment Act of 2016 became law as D.C.
+21-0238.
+Mayor Muriel Bowser signed the Act on December 7, 2016.
 The D.C.
 Council heard testimony on the bill in June 2016 and approved it on October 11, 2016.
-The Act makes several improvements in the D.C. juvenile justice system, including placing limitations on solitary confinement, including banning solitary confinement as punishment, requiring staff to try less restrictive options first, requiring facilities to collect and report detailed data about how they are using solitary, and capping solitary confinement at six hours.
-The Act will become law on April 6, 2017 if not blocked by Congress.
-Read the Judiciary Committee’s Report on the bill here.
+The Act, sponsored by DC Councilmember Kenyan McDuffie, makes several improvements in the D.C. juvenile justice system, including placing limitations on solitary confinement.
+These limitations ban solitary confinement as punishment, require staff to try less restrictive options first, require facilities to collect and report detailed data about how they are using solitary, and cap solitary confinement at six hours.

 In April 2016, California Senator Mark Leno introduced SB 1143, legislation to ban the use of room confinement for the purposes of punishment, coercion, convenience, or retaliation and to limit its use to situations where less restrictive options have been tried.
 In August 2016, the California State Legislature passed SB 1143.
 Governor Brown signed the bill into law on September 27, 2016.